jhereg00/self-portfolio/data/interactive/district-detroit.md

 ---
 title: The District Detroit
 roles:
-  - web developer
+  - developer
-  - web animator
+  - animator
 date: 2014-09-23
 sexiness: 3
-masthead: district-detroit.png
+masthead: interactive/district-detroit.png
 siteUrl: http://www.districtdetroit.com
+excerpt: Building excitement for building up a city.
 ---

-# This is some sexy ass content.

 It talks about _all_ the **awesomeness** that is this.